haheskja/scp-evaluation/documentation/documentation.md

 If you want to publish your package with components for further reuse, proceed to the section __2.
 Publishing your package__.
 If you want to verify your package locally, check the section __3.
 Verifying your package locally__.
+If you want to apply for package verification, see the section __4.
+Applying for package verification__.
-If you are here to learn how to find components, look at the section __4.
+If you are here to learn how to find components, look at the section __5.
 Finding reusable components__.
-And lastly, if you are part of the maintainer team and want to learn about the verification workflow, proceed to the section __5.
+And lastly, if you are part of the maintainer team and want to learn about the verification workflow, proceed to the section __6.
 Maintaining package verification workflow__.

 ## 2. Publishing your package